inspatiallabs/inspatial-dev/README.md

 ## 🌟 Welcome to InSpatial Core

-InSpatial Core is a comprehensive suite of cross-platform tools and infrastructure for building cutting-edge universal and spatial applications.
-Our mission is to empower you to create immersive, cross-platform experiences that seamlessly blend all dimensions of reality.
+InSpatial Core is a comprehensive suite of cross-platform tools and infrastructure for building universal and spatial applications.
+Our mission is to empower you to create immersive, cross-platform experiences that works everywhere.

 ---